 If only the cutting board did not smell like all that hard work.
 For anyone who has taken a bite of pineapple only to get funky notes of yesterday’s garlic or onion, read on.

 Keeping your cutting board clean and free of stains and smells only takes minutes, using basic kitchen ingredients you probably already have in your house.

 How to Remove Smells From of Wood Cutting Boards

-There is a reason we keep baking soda in our fridge.
+There is a reason we keep baking soda in our fridge: to absorb smells.
 Put it to use on your cutting board for the same reason.
-Baking soda absorbs odors.
 For best results: